cfengine/documentation/reference/promise-types/files.markdown

 is set

-Default behavior is to set the x flag on directories automatically if the r flag is specified.
+Default behavior is to set the x flag on directories automatically if the r flag is specified in `mode`.

 **Type:** [`boolean`][boolean]